guilamu/gf-chained-select-enhancer/README.md

 ## Planned feature (help needed!)

-This one is beyond my capabilities and I guess I won't be able to add them alone so any help is more than welcome:
+This one is beyond my capabilities and I guess I won't be able to add it alone so any help is more than welcome:
 - Download the uploaded csv file (storing it in the WordPress /uploads directory and add a href on the name of the file)

 ## License